 Life is better in twos.
 Form a one-to-one mentoring relationship with a young woman* and transform the fierce words in her journal into powerful stories, poems, podcasts, plays, eBooks, blogs, and more.

-Girls Write Now is a dynamic community of women writers and media makers on a mission: for 18 years, our award-winning programs have provided creative and academic guidance, support, and opportunities for the next generation of writers in NYC.
+Girls Write Now is a dynamic community of professional women writers and media makers on a mission: for 18 years, our award-winning programs have provided creative and academic guidance, support, and opportunities for the next generation of writers in NYC.
 We offer two mentoring programs that empower mentees and mentors to grow in their craft as storytellers: the Writing & Mentoring Program and the Digital Media Mentoring Program.
-Each is designed to provide mentees with the tools and support to critically develop their writing skills and explore new modes of creative expression.
+Each is designed to provide mentees with the tools and support to critically develop their writing and media skills and explore new modes of creative expression.

 The 2018-19 Writing & Mentoring Program will focus on the exploration of literary sub-genres within categories including poetry, fiction, memoir, journalism, and screenwriting/playwriting.
 This program is recommended for young women interested in developing a body of creative work across genres, and in building core writing skills for internships and college.